Get E-Book

 import { debug, requestCount, trackRequest } from './config.js';

-Only after that does server.js evaluate.
-Its imported debug binding already has a value, and requestCount starts at 0.
-If server.js calls trackRequest(), the update is visible through requestCount immediately because both modules are observing the same binding.
+Then server.js runs.
+Its imported debug binding already has a value.
+Its imported requestCount binding starts at 0.
+If server.js calls trackRequest(), the update is visible through requestCount because both modules are connected to the same binding.